-Wilm’s tumor is the most common primary tumor of childhood.
+Wilm’s tumor is the most common primary renal tumor of childhood.

 Origin: Embryonic nephrogenic (mesodermal) cells

 Mechanism: Deletion of WT-1 gene on chromosome 11

 a.
 Macroscopic (Gross): large, solitary tan to grey color mass; pale on cut section with areas of hemorrhage; 10% are bilateral or multicentric; grossly difficult to distinguish from neuroblastoma

 b.
 Microscopic: tumor containing 3 elements –

 - Metanephric blastema